 Marking Churchill's birthday at Chartwell

 On the anniversary of Churchill's birthday, we are reflecting on one of his most treasured presents - the House of Commons 80th birthday book.
-Today the book is one of the items we hope to keep at Chartwell as part of our Keep Churchill at Chartwell appeal and just one of many items we hope to save for the nation with your help.
+It's just one of the items we have saved for the nation thanks to your donations to our Keep Churchill at Chartwell appeal.

 To mark his 80th birthday members of both Houses subscribed 1000 guineas for the book to be made and for a portrait of Winston by the famous Graham Sutherland.
 Churchill unveiled the painting and was presented with the book in front of 2500 people at Westminster Hall.